Observational Evidence for Primordial Black Holes: A Positivist Perspective: Dynamical and Accretion Evidence

 The modelling of Ref.~\cite{2022arXiv221100013S} suggests that PBHs with $10^{21}\.\grm < M < 10^{23}\.\grm$ and $10^{-3} < \fPBH < 0.1$ are the most plausible triggers for these events (see right panel of Fig.~\ref{fig:datacompare}).
 Future observations will further explore this possibility.
-Interestingly, the {\it Zwicky Transient Facility} (ZTF), which is the largest ongoing systematic survey, classified 8 new events in its first 16 months of operation~\cite{2020ApJ...905...58D}.
-In 2024, the {\it Large Synoptic Survey Telescope} (LSST) is expected to increase the search volume by at least two orders of magnitude.
+Interestingly, the {\it Zwicky Transient Facility} (ZTF), which is the largest ongoing systematic survey, classified 8 new events in its first $16$ months of operation~\cite{2020ApJ...905...58D}.
+In the year 2024, the {\it Large Synoptic Survey Telescope} (LSST){\,---\,}as part of the {\it Vera Rubin Observatory} (VRO){\,---\,}is expected to increase the search volume by at least two orders of magnitude.
 Furthermore, observations with the JWST should be able to resolve dwarf spheroidal galaxies for the current sample of calcium-rich transients~\cite{2020ApJ...905...58D}, these two populations being closely connected.